-The date of this prospectus is
+The date of this prospectus is , 2016

 You should rely only on the information contained in this prospectus.
 We have not authorized any dealer, salesperson or other person to provide you with different information or to make representations as to matters not stated in this prospectus.
 If anyone provides you with different or inconsistent information, you should not rely on it.
-This prospectus is not an offer to sell, or a solicitation of an offer to buy, any securities by any person in any jurisdiction where it is unlawful for that person to make such an offer or solicitation or to any person in any jurisdiction to whom it is unlawful to make such an offer or solicitation.
-The information in this prospectus is accurate only as of the date of this prospectus, and under no circumstances should the delivery of this prospectus or the sale of any securities imply that the information in this prospectus is accurate as of any later date or that the affairs of Saratoga Investment Corp., have not changed since the date hereof or thereof.
+This prospectus is not an offer to sell, or a solicitation of an offer to buy, any securities by any person in any jurisdiction where it is unlawful for that person to make such an offer or solicitation or to any person in any jurisdiction to whom it is unlawful to make such an offer or solicitation or to any person, and under no circumstances should the delivery of this prospectus or the sale of any securities imply that the information in this prospectus is accurate as of any later date or that the affairs of Saratoga Investment Corp., have not changed since the date hereof or thereof.
 Our business, financial condition, results of operations and prospectus may have changed since then.
 We will update the information in this prospectus to reflect material changes only as required by law.